Login

 The Dark Hedges is one of the most iconic scenes in Game of Thrones.
 You will instantly recognise it as ‘The Kings Road’.
 This unique avenue of Beech trees was originally planted to serve as an impressive entrance to the Georgian Mansion, Gracehill House.

+The Causeway Tour cost is from £450 for 1 – 4 guests, increasing thereafter by £60 per person.
+All group sizes are catered for.
 This price excludes the entrance fee to the Giant’s Causeway Visitor Centre as well as all other associated entrance fees to Dunluce Castle, Bushmills Whiskey Distillery and Carrick-a-Rede rope bridge.

 The Giant’s Causeway Tour typically lasts 7 hours.
 It is best if you have plenty of time but we understand that some of our guests are restricted by cruise ship times.
 Please inform us of your needs at the time of booking so we can design the tour around your specific schedule.